 Residency, Brigham and Women's Hospital, Harvard Medical School, Anatomic and Clinical Pathology (2014)

 BS, Stanford University, Biological Sciences (2005)

 Current Research and Scholarly Interests

-Gastrointestinal and pancreatobiliary pathology, with major emphasis on GI and pancreatic neoplasia, inflammatory bowel disease, and the application of artificial intelligence and other emerging technologies to digital pathology.
+Gastrointestinal and pancreatobiliary pathology, with major emphasis on GI and pancreatic neoplasia, inflammatory bowel disease, biodesign innovation, and the application of machine learning to digital pathology.